 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 References are publications that support the biological activity of the product.

 Engers et al (2009) Synthesis and evaluation of a series of heterobiarylamides that are centrally penetrant metabotropic glutamate receptor 4 (mGluR4) positive allosteric modulators (PAMs).
 J.Med.Chem.
 52 4115 PMID: 19469556

 Engers et al (2011) Discovery, synthesis, and structure-activity relationship development of a series of N-(4-Acetamido)phenylpicolinamides as positive allosteric modulators of metabotropic glutamate receptor 4 (mGlu4) with CNS exposure in rats.
 J.Med.Chem.
 54 1106 PMID: 21247167

 If you know of a relevant reference for VU 0361737, please let us know.

 View Related Products by Product Action

-Currently there are no citations for VU 0361737.
 Do you know of a great paper that uses VU 0361737 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area